RobertoBorges/multitierapp/README.md

 ---

-*This application represents a typical enterprise application from 2008, showcasing legacy patterns and technologies that were industry standard at the time.*
+*This application originally represented a typical enterprise application from 2008, showcasing legacy patterns and technologies that were industry standard at the time.
+It has since been modernized and migrated to Azure using .NET 8 and cloud-native patterns.*

+## Azure Deployment (Modernized Version)

+The modernized application is designed to be deployed to Azure using the following services:

+1. **Azure App Service**:
+   - Hosting platform for the web application
+   - Integrated with Entra ID for authentication
+   - Configured with managed identity for secure database access

+2. **Azure SQL Database**:
+   - Fully managed SQL database for the application
+   - Connected using Entity Framework Core
+   - Secured with Entra ID authentication

+3. **Application Insights**:
+   - Built-in monitoring and telemetry
+   - Performance tracking and exception logging
+   - User behavior analytics

+4. **CI/CD Pipeline**:
+   - GitHub Actions workflow for automated deployments
+   - Automated testing and validation
+   - Infrastructure as Code using Azure Bicep

+### Getting Started with the Modern Version

+1. Navigate to the `src` directory to find the modernized .NET 8 application
+2. See `src/README.md` for detailed instructions on the modern application
+3. Update `appsettings.json` with your Azure resource connection details

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.